tomflint22/beamWeldFoam/Readme.md

 OpenFoam, and by extension the beamWeldFoam application, is licensed free and open source only under the [GNU General Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 One reason for OpenFOAM’s popularity is that its users are granted the freedom to modify and redistribute the software and have a right of continued free use, within the terms of the GPL.

 ## Acknowledgements
-The work was generously supported by the Engineering and Physical Sciences Research Council (EPSRC) under the ``Cobalt-free Hard-facing for Reactor Systems'' grant EP/T016728/1.
+The work was generously supported by the Engineering and Physical Sciences Research Council (EPSRC) under the ''Cobalt-free Hard-facing for Reactor Systems'' grant EP/T016728/1, and Science Foundation Ireland (SFI), co-funded under European Regional Development Fund and by I-Form industry partners, grant 16/RC/3872.

 ## References
 * Kay Wittig and Petr A Nikrityuk 2012 IOP Conf.
 Ser.: Mater.
 Sci.
 Eng.
 27 012054